-And yes, I always welcome any verifiable information in this regard.
+This author welcomes any verifiable information in this regard.

 Besides a single and aged, live specimen of Pailsus pailsei in Victoria, there are still no known captives in Australia.
-That is as of August 2001, some three years after the original description was published and notwithstanding a number of unsubstantiated rumors heard by me since 1998.
+That's notwithstanding a number of rumors heard by this author since 1998.

-It is extremely important that specimens be brought into captivity, bred and studied.
+It is important that specimens be brought into captivity, bred and studied.
 This is true for both Pailsus pailsei and Pailsus weigeli and any other related taxa that may yet await discovery.

-Furthermore, based on a number of obvious misidentifications of Cannia australis with all or most subcaudals single, thought in the first instance to be

-Pailsus, that have come to my attention, including the Groote Eylandt specimens as cited above, it can be expected that similar misidentifications will happen again.
+Furthermore, based on a number of obvious misidentifications of Cannia australis with all or most subcaudals single, thought in the first instance to be Pailsus, that have come to the attention of this author, it can be expected that similar misidentifications will happen again.

-On that basis I issue a very strong warning to researchers looking at other properties in these snakes, including venom properties, DNA and the like, which do not by necessity involve a sighting of the source specimens by the individuals doing the study.
+On that basis this author issues a very strong warning to researchers looking at other properties in these snakes, including venom properties, DNA and the like, which do not by necessity involve a sighting of the source specimens by the individuals doing the study.